BHÉV: Network

 The BHÉV lines connect Csepel (south), Ráckeve (far south), Gödöllő (northeast), and Szentendre (north) with various points of central Budapest.
 The four BHÉV lines are not connected directly, each originating from a different terminus, but all of them are connected to the national network enabling transfers of rolling stock.
 The BHÉV is a hybrid between a commuter rail and a rapid transit.
 Although most of its stations are above ground and outdoor, two are located underground (Batthyány tér and Margit híd, budai hídfő).

+Rolling stock

+The current BHÉV fleet consists of green-and-white MX and MXa electric multiple units (EMUs) built by LEW Henningsdorf of the former GDR, delivered between 1971 and 1983.
+The older MIXa series was fully retired in 2025, with only a few kept for nostalgia runs.

 Future

 The BHÉV lines are planned to become integrated into the metro network.
 The Szentendre, Ráckeve and Csepel lines are slated to be merged into what is called the metro line 5 (North-South Regional rapid railway).
 The connection will be made by an underground line between the Kaszásdűlő and Lágymányosi bridge stations, and extended in order to reach the center of Pesterzsébet.
 The Urban and Suburban Transit Association (Városi és Elővárosi Közlekedési Egyesület) has presented a plan to merge line 2 with the HÉV from Gödöllő.
 The city government did not totally accept the plan, but it still may be built after 2021.